chinthanika/stress_tracker/README.md

 ## Notes
 - Designed for Windows
 - No GUI windows beyond optional note input (May be included in future updates)

+## License

+This project is licensed under the [MIT License](LICENSE).
+© 2025 Chinthanika Iddamalgoda